LasseWolter/honours-project-21-22/log.md

 - recreated features for 1_to_1 mapping and running the training for that using 100x40 features

-- oder book: elements of style to improve bachelor thesis writing
+- ordered book: elements of style to improve bachelor thesis writing

 - we can do the confusion matrix only one way